troglobit/inadyn/README.md

 body.

-**Note:** the `alias` setting is required, even if you encode everything in the `server-url`!
-The given alias is appended to the `server-url` used for updates, unless you use `append-myip` in which case your IP address will be appended instead.
-When using `append-myip` you probably need to encode your DNS hostname in the `server-url` instead &mdash;
-as is done in the last example above.
+**Note:** the `alias` setting is required, even if you encode everything in the `ddns-path`!
+The given alias is appended to the `ddns-path` used for updates, unless you use `append-myip` in which case your IP address will be appended instead.
+When using `append-myip` you probably need to encode your DNS hostname in the `ddns-path` instead &mdash; as is done in the last example above.

 Build & Install